 Can I Freeze These Muffins?

 Absolutely.
 In fact, that’s part of my regular routine when I make these.
-I like to double the recipe, then freeze half of it so we always have healthy oatmeal muffins to grab and go with on a crazy day.
+I like to double the recipe, then freeze half of it so we always have some to grab and go with on a crazy day.

-To freeze the blender banana oatmeal muffins, prepare and bake as you normally would.
-Once the muffins are finished and completely cooled, add them to airtight freezer-safe containers or freezer bags (make sure to squeeze the air out).
+To freeze the muffins, prepare and bake as you normally would.
+Once they are finished and completely cooled, add them to airtight freezer-safe containers or freezer bags (make sure to squeeze the air out).
 Label and freeze.

-Whenever you’re ready to reheat these healthy banana oatmeal muffins, simply place them in the microwave for 15 – 30 seconds or let them reheat in a toaster oven.
+Whenever you’re ready to reheat, simply place them in the microwave for 15 – 30 seconds or let them reheat in a toaster oven.

 More muffin recipes: